print logo

 Language Access Complaints

-If a department has not provided the requested translated materials or interpreter services, the person should request to speak to a manager in charge.
-Departments are required to have a process for receiving language-access complaints and should have information regarding their process posted in their public offices.
-If the department is unable to assist or provide the requested language access, the person may contact CalHR for further assistance.
+If a department has not provided the requested translated materials or interpreter services, the person should ask to speak with a manager.
+Departments are required to have a process for receiving language-access complaints, and this information should be posted in their public offices.
+If the department is unable to assist or provide the requested language services, the person may contact CalHR for further assistance.

 In addition to each department’s process, CalHR has established an informal language access complaint process.
-CalHR's process provides the non-English speaking public with the opportunity to bring their complaints to another entity should they feel they were not provided with adequate language services at one of California’s departments.
-CalHR has established a toll-free telephone number to receive language access complaints: 1-866-889-3278.
-This telephone number will connect the person to a voice recorder where they can leave a message explaining the details of the complaint.
-Someone from the Bilingual Services Program will follow up, and resolution with the department in question will begin.
+This allows people who do not speak English to report complaints if they feel they were not given enough language assistance at any of California's departments.
+CalHR has set up phone numbers for complaints in 34 languages.
+When a person calls, they will reach a voicemail where they can leave a message with the details of the complaint.
+Someone from the Bilingual Services Program will follow up, and they will work with the department to resolve the issue.

 For additional information regarding CalHR's language access complaint process, contact the Bilingual Services Program at (916) 909-3707.